common-workflow-lab/wdl-cwl-translator/paper/paper.md

 when analysts and scientists need to consider future collaboration of other groups on the workflows definitions.

-``wdl2cwl`` is a Python package for converting workflow written in WDL to workflows in CWL.
+``wdl2cwl`` is a Python package for converting workflows written in WDL to workflows in CWL.
 The ``wdl2cwl`` package uses the ``miniwdl`` package [@miniwdl], an open source, Python package, developer toolkit and local runner for running WDL files.
 The ``wdl2cwl`` package was designed to provide a class-based and developer-friendly interface for extracting